state-alchemists/zrb/README.md

 # 🏁 Getting Started

-We have an excellent [getting started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md) to help you cover the basics.
+We have an excellent [getting-started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md) to help you cover the basics.
 Make sure to check it out😉.

 # 📖 Documentation